idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Guardianship

 Cases like this are initiated, for the Family Court to decide the person or people who will handle a child’s needs.
-The approved guardian will be responsible for the child and will be held liable if the child is not well cared for.
+The approved guardian will be responsible for the child and will be held responsible if the child is not well cared for.
 In some cases, guardianship is also granted for an adult if it can be proven that they are unable to take care of themselves.

 Restraining order